georgong/alphaTank/readme.md

 │   ├── team_mode
 ```

-Notice that this is not specifically how the code are struectued but rather a conceptual framework of our system:
+Notice that this is not specifically how the code are structured but rather a conceptual framework of our system:
-- `Algorithms`: include two popular RL algorithms: PPO & SAC, this is the main algorithm for learning agent, we will add more later.
+- `Algorithms`: include two popular RL algorithms: PPO & SAC, this is the main algorithm for training the learning agent, we will explain more later.
   - `Bot mode`: include many different types of human heuritsic bots.
     - Supports cycle training + curriculum learning, but only for single agent-to-bot mode.
     - Supports team playing against team of agents, team is fully customziable with mixes between agents, bots, and human players.